mixonic/why-javascript-is-coming-to-ember-templates/src/index.md

 <!--

+...or get
+TypeScript to understand where the component's template might be, you need to consider a number of other valid locations.

-Ember's resovler permits that template to be defined in a number of different locations, and the logic for deciding which to use is implemented as part of the application's runtime logic.
+Ember's resovler permits component templates to be defined in a number of different locations in your app and addons, and the logic for deciding which to use is implemented as part of the application's runtime logic.

 That makes
-it challenging to support common static tooling like IDEs, type systmes, and bundlers common across other parts of the JavaScript community.
+it challenging to support common static tooling like IDEs, type systems, and bundlers common across other parts of the JavaScript community.

 -->